toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 Only human beings can look directly at something, have all the information they need to make an accurate prediction, perhaps even momentarily make the accurate prediction, and then say that it isn't so. - Gavin de Becker, The Gift of Fear

+Perfection is achieved, not when there is nothing left to add, but when there is nothing left to take away…

 ## CheckList

 ### Languages To Learn